 I'm a PhD candidate at the University of Waikato, as part of the Machine Learning group.
-I am interested in decision trees and deep learning, and how we can combine aspects of both families of learning methods.
+I also work part time as a data scientist at Xero.
+My research mainly focuses on nested dichotomies, a technique for recursively splitting the set of labels for a dataset in a tree structure.
 Recently, I have also been working on tree-based approaches to probability calibration.
-I started working on my PhD in 2015, after completing a Bachelor of Computing and Mathematical Sciences (first class honours) here at Waikato.
+I started working on my PhD in 2015, after completing a Bachelor of Computing and Mathematical Sciences (first class honours) at the University of Waikato.
 My supervisors are Eibe Frank, Bernhard Pfahringer and Geoff Holmes.

 I received a Doctoral Scholarship, but I am currently being funded through a Marsden grant.
 I have also been awarded an Undergraduate Computer Science scholarship, and two Deans' Awards for Excellence as an undergrad.